 Succeeding in College and Work: Students with Disabilities Tell Their Story videos

 Listen to several students tell their stories: Santara (a college student with spina bifida, explaining the process of negotiating classroom accommodations); Valeska (who has learning disabilities); Alexander (now an engineer at Mathworks); and Danielle (a pediatric nurse who’s missing her right hand).
-More disability-related videos can be found at the main video page, at:

 Which Transition Page Would You Like to Visit Now?